schorschii/OCO-Server/docs/Server-Installation.md

      ```
      </details>
    - The next section describes in detail how to obtain a LetsEncrypt certificate.
 It is also possible to use a self-signed certificate if necessary.
 Then, you have to import your own CA certificate into the trust store of every agent's operating system.
+   - After you have sucessfully set up HTTPS, please enable the option `php_value session.cookie_secure 1` in the `frontend/.htaccess` file to ensure cookies are only transferred via HTTPS.
 7. Adjust your PHP config (`/etc/php/7.x/apache2/php.ini`) to allow uploading packages of larger size
   (pick a value that fit your needs for the settings `upload_max_filesize`, `post_max_size` and `max_execution_time`).
 8. Use a web browser to open the web frontend.
 The setup page should appear which allows you to create an admin user account.